kdave/btrfs-progs/Documentation/ch-quota-intro.rst

 Qgroups of level 0 get created automatically when a subvolume/snapshot gets created.
 The ID of the qgroup corresponds to the ID of the subvolume, so 0/5 is the qgroup for the root subvolume.
-For the ``btrfs qgroup`` command, the path to the subvolume can also be used instead of *0/ID*.
+For the :command:`btrfs qgroup` command, the path to the subvolume can also be used instead of *0/ID*.
 For all higher levels, the ID can be chosen freely.

 Each qgroup can contain a set of lower level qgroups, thus creating a hierarchy